steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Drag-and-Drop-Sample-Import.md

 ## Prerequisites

-* A program with a sample zone and a macro page.
+* You have a program that contains a sample zone and a macro page.

 ## How the Elements Interact